 What are the full names and contact details of those on the reservation?

-The same way guests check your reviews, you should also be checking theirs!
+In the same way guests check your reviews, you should also be checking theirs!
 If a guest has a bad reputation for being noisy and breaking house rules, it’s more than likely that you’ll be aware of it based on what other hosts have said in the past.
 And since reviews are only removed if they violate Airbnb’s Review Policy, the system is quite reliable.

 While stalking your ex on social media is highly discouraged, we do suggest checking out potential guests’ profiles to get to know them a bit better.

-5. Prepare a Vacation Rental Agreement
+5. Prepare a vacation rental agreement